gvwilson/thirdbit/src/fiction/iffy/index.md

 as he spun the handwheel on the drill to lift the laser into its locking position.

-"No thanks—I brought," Iffy said, holding up the egg Aunt Naggie had given her.
+"No thanks—I brought," Iffy said, holding up the piece of tofu Aunt Naggie had given her.

 "Hm."
 Mister Mishra ran his fingers through his beard again.
 "Not much to grow on."